Photo: Ghana Football Association (@GhanaWNT/X)

 The 2025 Women’s Africa Cup of Nations’s bronze medalists made an unimpressive start to the game but managed to shoot ahead two minutes to the half hour mark through FC Nordsjaelland forward Princess Marfo.

-Ghana controlled the game from then on, taking advantage of Hong Kong’s weak backline to increase the tally ten minutes after the opener through Doris Boaduwaa with the 2-0 separating the sides into the half time break.
+The Black Queens controlled the game from then on, taking advantage of Hong Kong’s weak backline to increase the tally ten minutes after the opener through Doris Boaduwaa with the 2-0 separating the sides into the half time break.

 Nottingham Forest attacker Chantelle Hlorkah-Boye showed her class with the third goal after latching on to a cross from Comfort Yeboah.